 About me

-I am a political scientist and British Academy International Fellow in the Politics Department at The University of Manchester.
-I am also affiliated with The Mitchell Center for Social Network Analysis.
-I earned my PhD in Political Science from The University of North Carolina at Chapel Hill.
+I am a political scientist and British Academy International Fellow in the Politics Department at the University of Manchester, where I am also affiliated with the Mitchell Centre for Social Network Analysis.
+I received my PhD in Political Science from the University of North Carolina at Chapel Hill.

-I work on political economy, money in politics, and corruption.
-I am especially interested in how extremely wealthy businesspeople (oligarchs) interact with politicians, political institutions, and the public to shape important political and policy outcomes in weakly institutionalized states.
-In my research, I draw heavily from the contemporary experience of Ukraine and other post-communist states, and utilize a variety of data collection and data analysis methods, including social network analysis, surveys and survey experiments, automated data collection techniques, and qualitative interviews.
+I study comparative politics and political economy.
+I am particularly interested in how extremely wealthy businesspeople (oligarchs) interact with government officials, institutions, and the public to shape key political and policy outcomes.
+My research draws on the contemporary experience of Ukraine and other post-communist states and combines the analysis of large-scale administrative and expert data with surveys and survey experiments, in-depth interviews, and social network analysis.

 For inquiries, comments, or drafts of working papers, I can be reached at silviya.nitsova@manchester.ac.uk.